niuchenglei/english_lesson_topics/README.md

 # Have fun

 ## finished:
-- [2021/01/19] difference of education between china and UK
+- [2021/01/19] Difference of education between china and UK
-- [2021/01/22] efficiency tools in your field [reference](http://www.baidu.com) (kw: github, markdown, latex)
+- [2021/01/22] Efficiency tools in your field [reference](http://www.baidu.com) (kw: github, markdown, latex)
-- [2021/01/26] one day of a programer/machine learning engineer (keyword: embedding)
+- [2021/01/26] One day of a programer/machine learning engineer (keyword: embedding)
-- [2021/01/29] what will happend to the next future (try to predict)
+- [2021/01/29] What will happend to the next future (try to predict)

 ## on the way
-- [2021/02/02] PUA culture in china company
+- [2021/02/02] PUA phenomenon in china company

 ## topic list:
-- experience on learn guita in 10 days
+- Experience on learn guita in 10 days
-- talk books: the story of romans, three body problem, Do you think God will roll the dice
+- Talk books: the story of romans, three body problem, Do you think God will roll the dice
-- favorite sport, marathon(42km)
+- Favorite sport, marathon(42km)
-- how reinforcement learning play games
+- How reinforcement learning play games
-- mathematics about blockchain
+- Mathematics about blockchain
-- how to fly a FA-18C hornet plane (game)
+- How to fly a FA-18C hornet plane (game)
+- How quantum computer works
+- How machine computer works

 - Sharing some interesting expressions in English (idiom, slang, different and native way of expressing sth., etc.)
 - Economics related: are we really reational decision makers? (behavioral economics)